iotaledger/integration-services/api/usage-audit-trail-bridge.md

 `POST /request/{channel-address}`

 Request subscription to a channel.
 A client can request a subscription to a channel which he then is able to read/write from.
+The subscriber can use an already generated seed or let it generate by the api so in this case the seed should be undefined.

 _Body:_

 ```
 {
-    "accessRights": "ReadAndWrite" | "Read" | "Write"
+    "accessRights": "ReadAndWrite" | "Read" | "Write",
+    "seed"?: string
 }
 ```